fenago/kubernetes-course/md/Lab_11.md

 Overview

-In this chapter, we will expand our skills to go beyond stateless applications and learn how to deal with stateful applications.
+In this lab, we will expand our skills to go beyond stateless applications and learn how to deal with stateful applications.
 We will learn about the various forms of state preservation mechanisms available to Kubernetes cluster operators and derive a mental model for where